taminater/LEAPs/content/leaps/leap-21.md

 - No target TVL

 **Proposal:**
-- The LYRA DAO should maintain a base layer of liquidity on Uniswap v3, depositing ~$500,000 worth of of ETH and LYRA each, and using a managed Uniswap v3 contract (e.g. Gelato network) to ensure that the liquidity is active.
+- The LYRA DAO should maintain a base layer of liquidity on Uniswap v3, depositing ~$500,000 worth of ETH and LYRA each, and using a managed Uniswap v3 contract (e.g. Gelato network) to ensure that the liquidity is active.
 - Until infrastructure to support rewards accruing to a Gelato managed contract (i.e. front-end, specified contract), rewards for the Sushi pool (on L1) should cease with 3 day’s notice following the implementation of this LEAP.
 The Uniswap pool (on Optimism) rewards should be reduced to target 5,000,000 LYRA / year (or 13698 LYRA/day).
 At the current token price of $0.15, this should attract ~$2,400,000 of liquidity at the current Uniswap APY of 62%.
 LPs in the Uniswap pool should be advised that rewards will be very short term, pending the construction of the Gelato pool.
 - When token trading volumes are high, the Council should be quick to increase rewards (no notice required) and decrease rewards when token trading volumes are low (requiring 48 hours notice).
 - Once Gelato is ready to be deployed, the incentivized LYRA range for liquidity mining should be [0.25*spot, 2.5*spot], which should lead to roughly 2.25x capital efficiency gains relative to Uniswap v2.